Annual Governance Statement for the Governing Board of Little Sutton Primary School July 2021

-In accordance with the Government’s requirement for all governing bodies, the 3 core strategic functions of the Governing Board of Little Sutton Primary School are:
+In accordance with the government’s requirement for all governing bodies, the 3 core strategic functions of the governing board of Little Sutton Primary School remain as:

 - Ensuring clarity of vision, ethos and strategic direction;